yamato53/Web-Development-Roadmap/README.md

 Git is used by nearly every programmer for a collaborative work environment and source control.
 It allows dev teams to work together harmoniously by providing a cloud shared repository for your projects, as well as a slew of other benefits.
 Learn to love git, you'll be using it every day!

-> **Note:** Git and GitHub are not the same thing.
-Git was developed and maintained by Linus Torvalds (creator of linux) as a version control system (VCS) to make programming easier for teams of any size.
-On the other hand, Github (and other similar hosting platforms) work in conjunction with Git to host the changes made on the Git VCS.
-Think of GitHub as the GUI which houses and displays everything, while Git is the pipeline that sends information between you (or others) and the host.
+> **Note:** Git and GitHub are not the same thing!
+Git was developed and maintained by Linus Torvalds (creator of linux) as a version control system (VCS) to help better maintain software in larger teams.

+> On the other hand, Github (and other similar hosting platforms) work in conjunction with Git to host the changes made on the Git VCS.
+Think of GitHub as a better UI than simply using the terminal, while Git is the pipeline that handles all of the information (requests, branches, commits, etc).

 This is a fantastic tutorial to get yourself quickly up to speed on what Git is and how to use it.
 For most beginners, all you really need to know is 5 simple commands.